Anderson-Lab/anderson-lab.github.io/csc_369_2021_winter/schedule.md

 ## Week 8 (Staring Tuesday 2/23)
 * What is NoSQL?: MongoDB
+* No tutorial or guest in afternoon.
+Free catch up time.
+I'll be on the Teams link.

 ## Week 9 (Staring Tuesday 3/2)
 * MongoDB Continued
+* David Moore from BAH visiting on Monday afternoon
 * Final Lab Assigned

 ## Week 10 (Staring Tuesday 3/9)